quathesage/web-module-project-custom-hook/README.md

 #### Build a useLocalStorage hook

-- [ ] Create a file called `useLocalStorage.js`.
+- [x ] Create a file called `useLocalStorage.js`.
-- [ ] Build a hook called that takes in a key value and an initialValue.
+- [x ] Build a hook called that takes in a key value and an initialValue.
-- [ ] Use the code from GP to build the the hook.
+- [x ] Use the code from GP to build the the hook.

 #### Compose useLocalStorage around useDarkMode